gioapru/gioapru.github.io/_pages/expose.md

 Below is a list of words that naturally "create tension", which you can use to build your argument and induce the reader into believing that "there is a problem, which your thesis will solve":

-Anomaly, inconsistency, but, however, nevertheless, problem, contrast, on the contrary, instead, while/although, surprisingly, unfortunately, unclear, confusing, vague, flawed, incomplete, unrealistic, poor, struggle, over/under-whelming, (over)exaggeration, simplistic, over/under-estimation, toy.
+Anomaly, inconsistency, but, however, nevertheless, problem, contrast, on the contrary, instead, while/although, surprisingly, unfortunately, unclear, confusing, vague, flawed, incomplete, unrealistic, poor, struggle, over/under-whelming, (over)exaggeration, simplistic, over/under-estimation, unless.